 2. Enable the Calculate & Display Views Counts option and Save the settings.

-After this go to any of your blog posts and check the views.
+After this go to any of your and check the views.
 They will be displayed at the top of the blog post page.

 The will start being calculated once you enable the option.
 But as long as you keep it enabled the number will grow, showing your blog readers and visitors the popularity of your posts.

-Nevertheless, you should also explore other post view settings to make reading your posts extra engaging.
+Nevertheless, you should also explore other to make reading your posts extra engaging.

 Although blog sidebar improves navigation it is not always enough to drive visitors' attention.
 You might want to show some information like promotional banners, links, or videos to notify your blog visitors about new products, etc.